1980 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1980-D Susan B Anthony Dollar Value

-The 1980-D Susan B. Anthony Dollar shows minimal numismatic interest in circulated grades, where specimens trade at face value.
+The 1980-D Susan B Anthony Dollar shows minimal numismatic interest in circulated grades, where specimens trade at or near face value.
+PCGS records only one graded XF40, two in AU55, and eight in AU58—because it simply costs more to certify those coins than they’re worth.

-For budget collectors, complete 1980 U.S. Mint Uncirculated Sets routinely sell for under $15, containing coins typically grading MS64 to MS66.
-This accessibility limits appreciation potential for lower mint state grades.
+For budget collectors, complete 1980 U.S. Mint Uncirculated Sets sell for under $15 and typically contain coins grading MS64 to MS66—an economical way to acquire a quality example.

 1980-D Susan B Anthony Dollar Price/Grade Chart